-Claim Incidence Modifiers are described below and are multiplicative.
-The claim incidence modifiers were derived to reflect the underlying differences by segment but to not materially affect the overall actual-to-expected (A/E).
+Claim incidence modifiers are described below and are multiplicative.
+The claim incidence modifiers were derived to reflect the underlying differences by segment but not to materially affect the overall actual-to-expected (A/E).

 • Claim Incidence Modifier for Overhead Expense Policies